 Notary Education Courses

 Florida mandates a state-approved notary education course for first-time applicants.
-The course, lasting three hours, covers essential topics like powers, limitations, and duties of a notary public.
+The course, lasting three hours, covers essential topics like the powers, limitations, and duties of a notary public.
 It provides insights into legal requirements, ethical conduct, and practical scenarios that notaries might face.
 Online platforms offer these courses, allowing flexibility for participants to complete the course at their convenience.
 Proof of completion is required during the application process.

 Examination Details